 Biologics & Biosimilars for Axial Spondyloarthritis Treatment

 Axial spondyloarthritis (AxSpA) is a chronic, progressive condition.
 There is no cure, but treatments are available to help you manage the condition.
-Because there is no cure, the goals of treatment are to maximize quality of life, prevent or slow progressive structural damage, and control symptoms and inflammation and preserve mobility.1
+Because there is no cure, the goals of treatment are to:1

 How do biologics work?

-Biologics work by interfering with cytokine production or function.
-Cytokines are proteins made by certain cells in the immune system that help to regulate immunity and inflammation.
+Biologics and biosimilars are designed to target specific parts of the immune system that affect inflammation.
+They work by interfering with cytokine production or function.
+Cytokines are proteins made by certain cells in the immune system that help to regulate immunity and inflammation.2,3

-- Inhibiting a second signal needed for T-cell activation that is involved in the inflammation process
+- Blocking a signal needed for T-cell activation that is involved in the inflammation process

-- Decreasing B-cells or inhibiting activators of B-cells (which are involved in inflammation)
+- Decreasing B-cells or blocking activators of B-cells that are involved in inflammation

-One biologic, Xeljanz® (tofacitinib), inhibits an enzyme crucial to inflammation and joint damage.
-Although biologics have been effective in some people, there is no proof that these drugs can actually modify the disease or slow it down.
+While biologics are effective in some people, there is no proof that these drugs can actually modify the disease or slow it down.